Dalmatia: 20th century

-Despite the fact that there were only a few thousand Italian-speakers in Dalmatia, Italian nationalists continued to lay claim to all of Dalmatia.
+Despite the fact that there were only a few thousand Italian-speakers in Dalmatia after the constant decrease that occurred in previous decades, Italian irredentists continued to lay claim to all of Dalmatia.
 In 1927 Italy signed an agreement with the Croatian fascist, terrorist Ustaše organization.
 The Ustaše agreed that once they gained power, they will cede to Italy additional territory in Dalmatia and the Bay of Kotor, while renouncing all Croatian claims to Istria, Rijeka, Zadar and the Adriatic Islands.

 In 1922, the territory of the former Kingdom of Dalmatia was divided into two provinces, the Oblast of Split and the Oblast of Dubrovnik.
 In 1929, the Littoral Banovina, a province of the Kingdom of Yugoslavia, was formed.
 Its capital was Split, and it included most of Dalmatia and parts of present-day Bosnia and Herzegovina.
 The southern parts of Dalmatia were in Zeta Banovina, from the Bay of Kotor to Pelješac peninsula including Dubrovnik.
 In 1939, Littoral Banovina was joined with Sava Banovina (and with smaller parts of other banovinas) to form a new province named the Banovina of Croatia.
 The same year, the ethnic Croatian areas of the Zeta Banovina from the Bay of Kotor to Pelješac, including Dubrovnik, were merged with a new Banovina of Croatia.

 During World War II, in 1941, Nazi Germany, Fascist Italy, Hungary, and Bulgaria occupied Yugoslavia, redrawing their borders to include former parts of the Yugoslavian state.
 A new Nazi puppet state, the Independent State of Croatia (NDH), was created.
-With the Treaties of Rome, the NDH agreed to cede to Italy Dalmatian territory, creating the Governatorate of Dalmatia, from north of Zadar to south of Split, with inland areas, plus nearly all the Adriatic islands and Gorski Kotar.
+With the Treaties of Rome, the NDH agreed to cede to Italy Dalmatian territory, creating the second Governorate of Dalmatia, from north of Zadar to south of Split, with inland areas, plus nearly all the Adriatic islands and Gorski Kotar.
 Italy then annexed these territories, while all the remainder of southern Croatia, including the entire coast, were placed under Italian occupation.
-Italy also appointed an Italian, Prince Aimone, Duke of Aosta, as king of Croatia.

-Italy proceeded to Italianize the annexed areas of Dalmatia.
+Italy also appointed an Italian, Prince Aimone, Duke of Aosta, as king of Croatia.Italy proceeded to Italianize the annexed areas of Dalmatia.
 Place names were Italianized, and Italian was made the official language in all schools, churches and government administration.
 All Croatian cultural societies were banned, while Italians took control of all key mineral, industrial and business establishments.
 Italian policies prompted resistance by Dalmatians, many joined the Partisans.
 This led to further Italian repressive measures - shooting of civilian hostages, burning of villages, confiscation of properties.
 Italians took many civilians to concentration camps - altogether, some 80,000 Dalmatians, 12% of the population, passed through Italian concentration camps.